 There’s also a coffee shop, sushi spot and women’s boutique in this strip.
 The parking is always a little tough at night, best to valet at that time.
 So, there’s a lot to do before and after a show at UCB.
 You really could make a day out of Franklin Ave.

 Meeting friends for sushi is brutal if you suffer from a shellfish allergy.
-However, I did not let my friends all the fun with their fancy rolls.
-I scored two scoops of heavenly Deerfield Beach Mud next door at Kilwin’s Ice Cream before they got there.
+However, I did not let my friends have all the fun with their fancy rolls.
+I normally struggle to find seafood places that can accommodate my shellfish allergy, so I scored two scoops of heavenly Deerfield Beach Mud next door at Kilwin’s Ice Cream before they got there.
 The name of this flavor may sound a little unappetizing, but this sweet treat was exactly what I needed before heading to Sushi Song.
 A little ice cream before dinner has never hurt anyone, right?

 This tucked-away restaurant is native to South Florida and offers three locations throughout the area.
 I happen to live right by this one in Deerfield Beach, FL.
 It is perfect for happy hour or even a date night and I have been here for both.

 I met a group of friends here after work a few days ago and thought it would be great to spotlight the place.
 We were just in time for happy hour.
 Of course, sake is a house staple and while it’s not my cup of tea, they do have a fun selection for those who are into it.

 I started with my absolute favorite plum wine, Choya from Japan.
 Usually, I shy away from the sweeter, dessert style wines but I have a weakness for this one.
 When the waitress brought out the glass, I got a little surprise in my drink in the form of a small ume fruit.
 It is the attention to detail and little touches like this that make Sushi Song stand out among the sushi places in the area.